 Student Complaints, Grievances and Appeals

 Procedures exist to handle student complaints, grievances and appeals.
-Information about the procedure is available in the Student Policy Handbook or from the Associate Vice President of Student Services and Student Life at 615-353-3268 or 615-353-3261.
+Information about the procedure is available in the Student Policy Handbook or from the Vice President of Student Affairs and Enrollment Management at 615-353-3268 or 615-353-3261.

 Student Code of Conduct